 Adding Applicant's house mark would, moreover, make a substantial difference in connotation and commercial impression.
 Even a minor change can make a substantial difference.
-See In re Yale Sportswear Corp., 88 USPQ2d 1121, 1123 n.3 (TTAB 2008) ("UPPER 90 and UPPER 90° are significantly different in connotation...."); In re Who?
-Vision, 57 USPQ2d at 1218 ("TACTILESENSE and TACILESENSE have distinctly different commercial impressions.").
-In this case, adding THE LEE GREENWOOD COLLECTION to GOD BLESS THE USA would drastically alter the proposed mark's meaning and commercial impression, moving it from a platitudinous well-wishing to a singer's claimed signature song.
+See In re Yale Sportswear Corp., 88 USPQ2d 1121, 1123 n.
+3 (TTAB 2008) ("UPPER 90 and UPPER 90° are significantly different in connotation...."); In re Who?
+Vision, 57 USPQ2d at 1218 ("...TACTILESENSE and TACILESENSE have distinctly different commercial impressions.").
+In this case, adding THE LEE GREENWOOD COLLECTION to PROUD TO BE AN AMERICAN would drastically alter the mark's meaning and commercial impression, moving it from an expression of patriotic pride to a line in a singer's claimed signature song.
 And while this may be the desired effect, it does not "create the impression of being essentially the same mark."
 Visa, 220 USPQ at 743-44.
-It is a new mark, bearing little resemblance to the proposed mark for which Applicant originally applied.
+It is a new mark, bearing little resemblance to the mark for which Applicant originally applied.

-Consequently, we find that Applicant's proposed amendment to his original applied-for mark constitutes a material alteration, and therefore is impermissible under Trademark Rule 2.72(a)(2).
+Consequently, we find that Applicant's proposed amendment to his original applied-for mark constitutes a material alteration, and therefore is impermissible under 37 C.F.R. § 2.72(a)(2).